 Sample C – flat vanilla, somewhat grainy, peppery spice, funky oak, hints of maple

 Taste summary: Wow – the differences really started to show here.
-As with the nose, Sample B was the clear winner with greater sweet/spicy balance and more pleasant notes.
-Samples A and C were in some ways similar, but in other ways unique.
+As with the nose, Sample B was the clear winner with greater sweet/spicy balance and more palatable notes.
+Samples A and C were in some ways similar, yet in other ways unique.
 Sample A was essentially how I expect modern Wild Turkey 101 to taste, while Sample C seemed a little bit unbalanced, though slightly more complex.

 Sample B – medium & warm – sweet vanilla, nice waves of spice, light herbal notes